pivotal/docs-tap/app-live-view/install.hbs.md

 # Install Application Live View

-This topic describes how to install Application Live View from the Tanzu Application Platform package repository.
+This topic tells you how to install Application Live View from the Tanzu Application Platform package repository.

 Application Live View installs four packages for `view`, `run`, and `build`